Albert aged 22 years

 Advert from 1937

-Albert even remembers the landlords of the Old Black Horse starting with Mr. Beer, then Billy Holland, Jim Sherwin then my parents
+Albert even remembers the landlords of the Old Black Horse starting with Mr. Beer, then Billy Holland, Jim Sherwin then my parents, Ron and Joyce Richardson.

 Church Farm was at the crossroads in the centre of the village.
 It was owned by Captain Drury Lowe.
 Jack and Amy Morgan lived there as Jack was a hostler who took care of horses including the pit ponies.
 When Jack passed away Amy allowed the Dr Skinner practice to use her home and the farm buildings used by another local farmer, Charlie Hill.
 Between Mrs Morgan's and the farm building (now a house) there is and still remains a water well.